Steven-Eardley/lcd_screen/readme.md

 # lcd_screen

-Files relating to the operation of the LCD screen connected over GPIO.
+Files relating to the operation of the LCD screen connected over GPIO via the arduino bridge.
-The goal is to make a sensible set of tools to present text in useful and interesting ways.
+The goal is to make a sensible set of tools to present text on the display in useful and interesting ways.

 See Issues on github for todos etc.

 # Installation:

-Use a virtualenv if you like (allows you to keep project packages (e.g. rpi.gpio) separate from host system Python installation.
+Use a virtualenv if you like - it allows you to keep project packages (e.g. rpi.gpio) separate from host system Python installation.

 Set up a virtualenv for this project:
 	virtualenv -p python2.7 lcd_screen --no-site-packages

 This will create a new virtual environment, including places for local libraries.
 The virtualenv is activated by sourcing the file 'activate' in bin: